rbwkai/IJPC2026/Editorials/K.md

 Unlike the first solution, don't ignore the details.
 Think about the atoms and the lattice, and think outside the box (literally)!

-Notice that A center atom has $8$ neighboring corner atoms, all at the same distance.
+Notice that a center atom has $8$ neighboring atoms, all at the same distance.
 But the same is also true for every corner atom.

 **So whether an atom appears as a 'center atom' or a 'corner atom' depends only on which atom you are focusing at.**